This documentation adapts the formal specification for practical use. The full specification is maintained at github.com/FlowMCP/flowmcp-spec.

 |---|---|

 | Schema | A .mjs file with two named exports: main (static) and optionally handlers (factory function).
-Defines one or more tools. |
+Defines tools, resources, and/or skills. |

-| Route | A single tool within a schema.
+| Tool | An API endpoint within a schema.
 Maps to one web data source endpoint.
-Each route has parameters, a method, a path, and optional handlers. |
+Each tool has parameters, a method, a path, and optional handlers. |

 | Namespace | Provider identifier, lowercase letters only (e.g. etherscan, coingecko).
 Groups schemas by data source. |

 | Handler | An async function returned by the handlers factory.
-Performs pre- or post-processing for a route.
+Performs pre- or post-processing for a tool.
 Receives dependencies via injection. |

 | Modifier | Handler subtype: preRequest transforms input before the API call, postRequest transforms output after. |